open-sauced/guestbook/README.md

 6. Run `npm run contributors:generate` in your terminal to generate the guestbook on the README.

-7. If you used the CLI tool method in step 6, to add yourself to the guestbook, **skip this step;** otherwise:
-   Add and commit your changes by running this command:
+7. Add and commit your changes by running this command:

    ```bash
    git commit -am "Your message"
    ```

    Change `"Your message"` to your own message.
 For example, `"Add Alice to the guestbook"`.

+   **You can skip this step (7) if you use the CLI tool to add yourself to the guestbook**.

 8. Run `git log` to check if you have committed your changes.
 Press `Q` to close the log.